 The THREE HUNDRED AND THIRTIETH Entry was attested on 4 September 1972.
-Training in the trades of Clerk Secretarial and Supplier was undertaken at RAF Hereford: The Entry passed out on 17 August 1973.
+Training in the trades of Clerk Secretarial, Supplier and Chef was undertaken at RAF Hereford: The Entry passed out on 17 August 1973.

 I first met Andy when he joined the Royal Air Force as an Apprentice in 1972.
 The door to my classroom opened and a group of young men all towards the back was a little lad looking apprehensive but determined, this was Andy.